Azure/KAN/docs/tutorial/Tutorial-Create-an-Edge-AI-solution-with-KubeAI-Application-Nucleus-for-edge-Portal.md

 ## Step 4: Build an AI skill to increase accuracy and efficiency

-KAN’s AI skill makes the inferences that power decision making and any follow-on actions.
+SYMPHONY’s AI skill makes the inferences that power decision making and any follow-on actions.
 You can run them with a single model or multiple models and business logic.
 In this tutorial, we’ll be adding an AI skill based on the model we selected in the previous step and stream the inference results to IoT hub.

 1. From the left navigation, select **AI Skills**, and then select **Create AI Skill**.